gsantia/gsantia/README.md

 ### Howdy! 👋
-I'm a backend engineer with a heavy academic background in Math, Physics, and Data Science.
+I'm a backend engineer with a heavy academic background in Math and Data Science.
 My math work focused on algebraic topology, while my Data Science work concerns bot detection/misinformation in massive interlinked systems (mostly social media).

 - 🌱 I’m currently learning Kubernetes and Kafka
 - 🔭 [My publications](https://scholar.google.com/citations?user=alrj1ZwAAAAJ&hl=en)
 - 👯 I’m looking to learn more about distributed systems
-- ⚡ Fun fact: There are at least six times more birds on the planet than people.
+- ⚡ Fun fact: There are at least six times more birds on the planet than people

 ![Visitor Count](https://profile-counter.glitch.me/gsantia/count.svg)
 <!--